 The site-blocking measures need secondary legislation before they can be introduced and the review will inform the Government's decision on the next steps to take.

-exclusively for facilitating illegal downloading of content.
+used exclusively for facilitating illegal downloading of content.
 But it is not clear whether the site blocking provisions in the Act could work in practice so I have asked Ofcom to address this question.
-Before we consider introducing site-blocking we need
+Before we consider introducing

 The review will look at areas such as whether it is possible for internet service providers (ISPs) to block access to the sites, how robust such a block could be and whether specific parts of a website can be blocked effectively.